Assorted-Development/winforms-themes/README.md

 dotnet stryker
 ```

+**Important: Do not start stryker in the project directory - you need to start it in the solution dir, otherwise the config will not be found!**

 ## Usage
 To use this project, you need to add a reference to our nuget package (`dotnet add package AssortedDevelopment.WinFormsThemes`) first.